Polynomials with many rational preperiodic points: Low degree examples

 \section{Low degree examples}

-In this final section we provide lower bounds for $B_d(\QQ)$ and $C_d$ in low degrees found by computation.
+In this final section we provide lower bounds for $B_d$ and $C_d$ in low degrees found by computation.
 Table \ref{table low deg} gives examples of polynomials $f(x)$ and integers $m, n$ such that

 These are the polynomials with the largest $m$ for each degree $d$ that we found by computer search.
-Thus the entries in the column labeled $m$ also provide the best known lower bounds on $B_d(\QQ)$ for $2\leq d \leq 9$.
+Thus the entries in the column labeled $m$ also provide the best known lower bounds on $B_d$ for $2\leq d \leq 9$.

-One fast method to find these examples in low degree is to use the LLL basis reduction algorithm: Given a degree $d$ and an integer $k > 0$, let $\Lambda_{d,k}$ be the lattice generated by the vectors
+One fast method to find these examples in low degree is to use the LLL basis reduction algorithm to find short vectors in the lattice $\Lambda_{d,e}$ defined in Section~\ref{sec lattices}.
+Using this method we surveyed up to degree $d = 400$ and found examples giving $B_d \geq d + 8$ for all $11 \leq d \leq 283$ except for